ErnestJo/ErnestJo/README.md

 ## This is the place where I am changing coffee to code and break things :rofl:

 - 🔭 I’m currently working on something cool :[PCMS](https://github.com/ErnestJo/case):
-- 🌱 I'm js Developer.
+- 🌱 I'm C# , Java and Javascript Developer.
 Getting there to Full Stake developer
 - 🥅 2022 Goals: Contribute more by using github and git

 - 💬 My goal is to become a system analyst expert

-- ⚡ Fun fact: I :love Footbal
+- ⚡ Fun fact: I : love Footbal

 ## 😂 Here is a random joke that'll make you laugh!